-Plans for future periods
+Plans for Future Periods

-The Headteacher and Governors have engaged with the Schools for the Future project regarding the change of age range, the changes required to the buildings in order to accommodate two additional classes and the funding to cover these classes.
-The Academy will welcome its first year 5 class in September 2021 and will provide for year 6 pupils in September 2022.
+The Head Teacher and Governors have engaged with the Schools for the Future project regarding the change of age range, the changes required to the buildings in order to accommodate two additional classes and the funding to cover these classes.
+The change of age range was approved in Autumn 2020 and we welcomed our first year 5 pupils in September 2021.
+The plan is for the Academy to provide for Year 6 pupils in September 2022.